msyamkumar/cs220-f21-projects/lab-p5/README.md

 help(project.count)
 ```

-or run the following to just see the function's documentation:
+or alternatively, you could run the following to just see the function's documentation:

 ```python
 print(project.count.__doc__)